AMU3744 Workplace Learning Internship (Summer B, 2020/2021)

 What assessments are involved?

-A pre-internship appraisal (20%) due two weeks from the start of the internship and three assessments due at the end of the internship period; the reflective essay (20%), student report (40%) and work supervisor’s report (20%).See the Unit Guide for more details.
+A pre-internship appraisal (20%) due two weeks from the start of the internship and three assessments due at the end of the internship period; quizzes (20%), student report (40%) and work supervisor’s report (20%).See the Unit Guide for more details.

 What are enrolment dates?

 You must secure an offer from the workplace BEFORE enrolling.
 So have your updated CVs ready!
-With your letter of offer, you may then proceed to enrol at the Course Management Office before 31st October 2019.
+With your letter of offer, you may then proceed to enrol at the Course Management Office latest by 30 October 2020; 5:00pm.

 Please click here to read about student internship experience sharing.